NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

       mkdir contrib
       cd ..

 #.
-Start the container and run an interactive shell within it.
+From the local working directory, start the container and run an interactive shell within it.
 This command also binds the local working directory to the container so that data can be shared between them.

    .. code-block:: console

       singularity shell -e --writable --bind /<local_dir>:/contrib ubuntu20.04-gnu9.3

+   Make sure to update ``<local_dir>`` with the name of your local working directory.

 Build the HPC-Stack